Menu Close

 2. only if that type of income is listed in §49 EStG (which is not a let-out, since all “normal” types of income are listed in there).

-For example, if you live outside Germany, but you own German real estate that you let, all DTA with all countries assign the taxation rights on the rental income to Germany, and since rental income is also listed in §49 (1) Nr.
-6 EStG in the list of possible income types, you will end up paying German income tax on that rental income even if you don’t live in Germany.
+For example, if you live outside Germany, but you own German real estate that you let, all DTA with all countries assign the taxation rights on the rental profit to Germany, and since rental profit is also listed in §49 (1) Nr.
+6 EStG in the list of possible income types, you will end up paying German income tax on that rental profit even if you don’t live in Germany.

 How much income tax will I have to pay?